ludwig-ai/ludwig-docs/docs/developer_guide/add_a_combiner.md

 ## 1. Define combiner configuration

-The combiner configuration is a `dataclass` whose properties are the configuration parameters of the combiner.
+The combiner configuration is a `dataclass` (that must extend `BaseCombinerConfig`) whose properties are the configuration parameters of the combiner.
 All fields should have a type and a default value.
 The `ludwig.utils.schema_utils.py` module provides convenience methods for specifying the valid types and ranges of a combiner config.
 For example, the `TransformerCombiner` has the following config schema: